JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 For more on Cloud Functions, refer to [Chapter 10](./Cloud_Functions.md).

 ## Storage Solutions
 Like computing, storage solutions vary in use cases.
-Some users want to prioritize quick access while others want dependeable long-term archival.
+Some users want to prioritize quick access while others want dependable long-term archival.

 ### Cloud Storage
 Cloud Storage is Google's general-purpose object storage system.
 Objects can be any type of file or binary large object (blob).
 Objects are organized into buckets which act similar to directories in a filesystem.
 Cloud Storage is not part of a VM, and it can be accessed by containers, VMs, and any network-connected device with proper privileges.

 Any object stored in a bucket is uniquely addressable by a URL.
 This URL allows users to read and write objects to a bucket if they have been granted permission.

 Cloud Storage is useful for storing objects as single units of data, like images or soundclips, and it can be accessed independently of servers that may or may not be running.

-GCS also has settings for different scopes of availability.
-Objects with regional availability will be accessible throughout an entire region at low latency.
+GCS also has settings for different scopes of availability:

+- Regionally available objects will be accessible throughout an entire region at low latency.
-Multi-region availability means the data will be more widely accessible, but generally at lower latency.
+- Multi-region availability means the data will be more widely accessible, but it typically comes with added latency.
 One way to decrease latency is when the application that uses the data is distributed across the region.

 When you want to store objects for long periods of time, consider nearline (30 days), coldline (90 days), or archive (1 year) storage.
-The access to these objects is limited, but the cost of storage is considerably lower and it is highly durable.
+The access to these objects is limited and incurs a higher fee when done within the restricted period, but the cost of storage is considerably lower and it is highly durable.

 GCS allows you to create lifecycle management policies that dictate how objects are stored after certain periods of time.
 For example, you could have objects in a specific bucket automatically enter nearline storage if they are at least 60 days old.